Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 • The train schedule and access to Machu Picchu may vary depending on availability.
 We recommend making reservations as far in advance as possible.

 • Due to train company regulations, large backpacks, suitcases, or bags are not allowed.
 Only small bags or backpacks up to 5–6 kg are permitted.
-Larger luggage may cause issues and could result in missing the tour with no possibility of a refund.
 Train companies offer luggage storage services; please check their operating hours in advance.

 • Minors must be accompanied by an adult.